amberouyangg/Lab-Report-4---Vim/labreport4.md

 ```
 ![](clone1.png)
 ### Cloning Pt2.
-The following commands are supposed to clone.
+The following commands are supposed to clone the fork of the repository from the Github account.
+We use the SHH key instead of the HTTP link because we created a SSH key used for accessing Github from my course-specific account.
 ```
 Keys Pressed:
 git clone <ctrl+v> git@github.com:amberouyangg/lab7.git <enter>